 Download the Amlogic USB Burning Tool

-The first step to flashing your Android TV box’s firmware is to download the latest version of the Amlogic USB Burning Tool.
+The first step to flashing your Android TV box’s firmware is downloading the latest version of the Amlogic USB Burning Tool.

 It’s essential to download the latest version.
 The Amlogic USB Burning Tool has been around a long time, and a new version comes out every few months.

-Without the right drivers, your PC won’t be able to connect to your Android TV box.
+Without the proper drivers, your PC won’t be able to connect to your Android TV box.